-Dr. Koehler is Chair of the Department of Microbiology and Molecular Genetics at McGovern Medical School.
-She holds the Herbert L. and Margaret W. DuPont Distinguished Professor in Biomedical Science and is a faculty member of the UTH Graduate School of Biomedical Sciences.
-Dr. Koehler came to the Medical School as an assistant professor in 1991 following a postdoctoral fellowship at Harvard Medical School.
+Dr. Koehler is Chair of the Department of Microbiology and Molecular Genetics at UTHealth Houston’s McGovern Medical School.
+She holds the Herbert L. and Margaret W. DuPont Distinguished Professor in Biomedical Science and is a faculty member of the M. D. Anderson/UTHealth Houston’s Graduate School of Biomedical Sciences.
+Dr. Koehler came to McGovern Medical School as an assistant professor in 1991 following a postdoctoral fellowship at Harvard Medical School.
 She earned her M.S. and Ph.D. degrees in Microbiology at the University of Massachusetts – Amherst and her B.S. in Biology at Virginia Tech.

 Dr. Koehler studies host-pathogen interactions and signaling among the Bacillus cereus group species.
 Her NIH-funded research program focuses on Bacillus anthracis.
-She is especially interested in relationships between bacterial physiology and virulence and she is an internationally recognized anthrax expert.
+She is especially interested in relationships between bacterial physiology and virulence and she is an internationally recognized expert on anthrax.

 - Postdoctoral Fellow

 Bacillus cereus group species: Genetics, Physiology, and Host Interactions

 Bacillus anthracis, a Gram-positive spore-forming soil bacterium and member of the Bacillus cereus group species, is distinguished by its ability to cause anthrax in mammals.
 Depending upon the route of entry, infection with spores can result in cutaneous disease, which is readily treatable with antibiotics, or systemic disease, which is often fatal.
 The continuing worldwide incidence of anthrax in animal populations, risk of human infection associated with animal outbreaks, and potential for use of B. anthracis as a biological weapon, warrant continued investigation of this organism and its virulence mechanisms.